Deep Dive

 How to guard against it

 If you do buy, set a firm annual improvement budget and stick to it.
 Separate necessary maintenance (roof, HVAC, plumbing) from discretionary improvements (kitchen remodel, new deck).
-Fund maintenance from a dedicated reserve.
-Treat improvements like any other discretionary expense: optional, budgeted, and evaluated on ROI.
+Fund maintenance from a dedicated reserve account, targeting 1-1.5% of home value annually.
+Treat improvements like any other discretionary expense: optional, budgeted, and evaluated on ROI before you commit.

-And before you start any project, ask yourself: “Would I do this if I were renting?”
-If the answer is no, the ownership effect is talking, not financial logic.
+Before starting any project, ask: “Would I do this if I were renting?”
+If the answer is no, the ownership effect is driving the decision, not financial logic.